2005 Red Lake shootings: Perpetrator

-Jeffrey James "Jeff" Weise (August 8, 1988 – March 21, 2005) was labeled an outsider in the Red Lake community and had recently been placed in "homebound" schooling for breaking school rules.
-Weise had grown up with a difficult and disrupted family life; his parents were a young unmarried couple who separated before he was born.
+Shortly after the shooting, Jeffrey James "Jeff" Weise (August 8, 1988 – March 21, 2005) was identified as the perpetrator.
+At the time of the shooting, Jeff Weise was living with his paternal grandfather, Daryl Lussier Sr., a sergeant with the Red Lake Police Department, run by the Ojibwe tribal government at the Red Lake Indian Reservation.
+The household included his grandfather's 32-year-old girlfriend, Michelle Leigh Sigana.
+Jeff was labelled an outsider and a loner in the Red Lake community and had recently been placed in "homebound" schooling for breaking school rules.

+Life

+Jeff Weise was born to a young unmarried couple who separated before he was born.
 His mother, Joanne Weise, was 17 years old at the time of his birth.
-Joanne's family insisted that she give up her son to the father, Daryl Lussier Jr., who lived with his parents and family in Red Lake.
-Weise did not live with his mother again until after he was two years old, when she reclaimed him and took him to live in Minneapolis.
-In later online postings, Weise wrote that his mother was an alcoholic and was sometimes physically and emotionally abusive.
+Joanne's family insisted that she give up her son to the father, Daryl Lussier Jr., who lived with his parents and family in the Red Lake Indian Reservation.
+Jeff did not live with his mother again until after he was two years old, when she reclaimed him and took him to live in Minneapolis where they lived in a mobile home behind a factory.
+Jeff then only occasionally saw his father when his mother sent him on four-hour trips to see him.
+In reports and in Jeff's online postings, his mother was described as an alcoholic who was physically and emotionally abusive.

-In 1992, his mother began dating a man who allegedly also abused Jeff.
+His mother was involved with many different men who would also abuse him, and in 1992, his mother began dating a man who also abused Jeff.
 After having two children, the couple married on June 27, 1998.
 Weise moved around often because of his mother, and attended several different schools during his adolescence.
-In 2002, Weise was forced to repeat the eighth grade because of failing grades and truancy; he enrolled in a special education program at the school called the Learning Center.
-Beginning in middle school, Weise was frequently taunted and bullied by other students.

 In 1997, when Weise was eight years old, his father died by suicide at the age of 32; he shot himself with a shotgun after a days-long standoff with Red Lake tribal police.
-Weise's grandfather, Daryl Lussier Sr., was a sergeant with the tribal police and involved in the standoff.
-Two years later, his mother was in an alcohol-related car accident and suffered severe brain damage.
+Weise's grandfather, Daryl Lussier Sr., a sergeant with the tribal police was present at the scene and attempted to talk his son down, to no avail.
+Two years later in 1999, his mother was in an alcohol-related car accident and suffered severe brain damage.
 She had to be committed to a nursing home for rehabilitation.
 Weise was placed in the custody of his paternal grandmother, having to leave Minneapolis, where he had lived most of his life, to live with her and other paternal relatives on the Red Lake reservation.